 You have two options:

 - Change the budget, time, or any other input in steps 1 – 3 and go back and see where you land.

-- Take a look at how you can save more money and ways to stretch that travel budget a bit further.
+- Look at how you can save money and ways to stretch that travel budget a bit further.
 Then go back to step 1 and start again.

 You can, of course, also look into purchasing your vacation on credit.
 But if you do, be careful not to overspend with money you do not have.

 Remember how we already established that it is no fun to spend your vacation and not be able to afford anything?

 And, if you decide to pay on credit, we recommend you try to pay the total cost of the trip before your vacation starts.

-It is no fun to come home after a vacation and have to pay off a trip that is already taken place.
+It is no fun to come home after a vacation and have to pay off a trip that has already taken place.

-Now, given the options generated in step 4, you need to check the cost and availability of insurance coverage.
-It is easy to book a trip, but you need to keep our budget in mind.
+Given the options generated in Step 4, you need to check the cost and availability of insurance coverage.
+It is easy to book a trip, but you must keep your budget in mind.

 Each individual is different, but Covid-19 has once again taught us that insurance coverage is essential to understand the details.

 You need to ask yourself questions such as:

 - How much will travel insurance cost?
 What does it cover?

 - Do you need additional cancellation insurance costs?
 What does it cover?

 - What will it cost you if you are forced to cancel your trip due to the following:

 - You are denied entry into your destination?

 - You do you not want to travel due to health worries or concerns?

 - You need to cut your trip short?